-During the quarter, EquityLine MIC purchased an investment property for \$10,200,000.
+During the third quarter, EquityLine MIC purchased an investment property for \$10,200,000.
 The property is being held for investment purposes and has further commercial re-development potential.
-Fair market value reflects market conditions at the end of the reporting period.
-Fair value is the price at which the property could be exchanged between knowledgeable, willing parties in an arm's length transaction, without deducting transaction costs.
+The purchase of the investment was not considered to quailify as a sale for accounting purposes and as a result the Company accounts for the transaction as a financing arrangement in accordance with IFRS 9.
+As of December 31, 2022, the real estate investment was valued at \$10,730,000.